angwinner/roll20-dnd35/README.md

 Other features include some responsive web design for one- or two-column format, because a narrow window can be handy when sharing screen space with the map window, and a selection of colors for the dice/macro buttons.

+<b>Development Plan</b>
+What you see right now is an html mock-up with functional CSS controls.
+One goal of the project is to have all view controls implemented in CSS.
+This character sheet's predecessor had some unfortunate Roll20 Attributes that were actually view controls.

+Phase 2 will commence with moving the character sheet to Roll20's sandbox and making sure all the attributes work.

+Phase 3 is building sheetworker scripts to deal with slicing, dicing, and recombining the adjustment lists using Roll20's repeating sections system.
+There is some technical risk here depending on whether or not I can get the repeating sections to do what I want.

+<b>Acknowldgements</b>
 This character sheet takes its large-scale organization, tab structure, and expand/contract carats from Diana P.'s Version 2.7.9 12/7/20